Dual-Finance/reward-center-program/README.md

 # Reward Center

-A program that facilitates the payout of a spl token as rewards to buyer and sellers on the successful sell of an NFTs.
+A program that facilitates the payout of an spl token as a reward to buyers and sellers on the successful sale of an NFT.

 ## Definitions